Last updated: 26/5/2020

 Excision of endometriosis via laparoscopic surgery.

-Excision of endometriosis and total abdominal hysterectomy – this is a last resort option and usually when there is evidence of adenomyosis (endometriosis in the muscle wall of the womb) as well as endometriosis.
+Excision of endometriosis and total abdominal hysterectomy – this is the last resort option and usually when there is evidence of adenomyosis (endometriosis in the muscle wall of the womb) as well as endometriosis.

 6. Nutrition and Alternative Therapies: